aws-robotics/aws-robomaker-sample-application-persondetection/log_based_simulation_ws/src/README.md

 # Usage
 See https://aws.amazon.com/blogs/machine-learning/introducing-log-based-simulation-for-aws-robomaker/

-## Regression Tests
+## Regression Testing via AWS RoboMaker
 If you would like to run the sample application as a regerssion test for the person detection robot application, use `play_unpaused.launch` as the launch file in your AWS RoboMaker simulation job.
 This means that you can see the result from your simulation faster.

-# Interacting via AWS RoboMaker
+## Interacting via AWS RoboMaker
-Follow the [usage](#Usage) to setup resources but, instead, use `play_paused.launch` as the launch file.
+To inspect and interact with the job, start playback as paused.
+Still follow the [usage](#Usage) to setup resources but, instead, use `play_paused.launch` as the launch file.
 You may then interact via AWS RoboMaker console.

-## Pause/Unpause
+### Pause/Unpause via AWS RoboMaker Terminal and the ROS CLI
 1. In AWS RoboMaker console, open the Terminal GUI tool for your job.
 1. To unpause log playback, run `rosservice call /rosbag_play/pause_playback '{data: False}'`
 1. This will start the clock.
 To see, run `rostopic echo /clock`.